bayronportilla/bayronportilla.github.io/_projects/3_project.md

 CO, two mathematically allowed solutions are found, which physically corresponds to two differnt icelines in the CPD midplane.

 What are the implications of this for the formation of exomoons?
+What is the role of the second iceline in the context of radial drift of solids form the outer CPD?
 How can we test this prediction observationally?
 This project is under development and will be the one of the chapters in my PhD thesis.